getindata/kedro-azureml/docs/source/03_quickstart.rst

 -  Azure Resource Group
 -  Azure ML workspace
 -  Azure ML Compute Cluster

+Depending on the type of flow you want to use, you will also need:
 -  Azure Storage Account and Storage Container
 -  Azure Storage Key (will be used to execute the pipeline)
 -  Azure Container Registry